-Undergraduate and graduate students currently enrolled at any academic or research institution in the United States are invited to apply.
+Eligible undergraduate and graduate students currently enrolled at any academic or research institution in the United States are invited to apply.

-- 1. Clear relevance to cave and karst science: NCKRI's goals are to conduct, support, facilitate, and promote programs in cave and karst research; thus, the research described in the proposal should be clearly relevant to cave and karst science.
-Basic and applied research in any field of cave and karst science will be considered. - 2.
-Research addressing the priorities of the National Park Service (encouraged but not required): Funds for the NCKRI Scholar program are made possible by generous support from the National Park Service.
-Therefore, projects addressing fundamental scientific questions or management applications in caves within the National Park System are encouraged.
-Proposals for work in a national park should include a letter of support from an appropriate authority at the park.
+1. Clear relevance to cave and karst science: NCKRI's goals are to conduct, support, facilitate, and promote programs in cave and karst research; thus, the research described in the proposal should be clearly relevant to cave and karst science.
+Basic and applied research in any field of cave and karst science will be considered.